notofonts/tamil/fontbakery/googlefonts-NotoSerifTamil-report.md

 * 🔥 **FAIL** OS/2.usWinAscent value should be equal or greater than 1178, but got 1069 instead [code: ascent]
 * 🔥 **FAIL** OS/2.usWinDescent value should be equal or greater than 635, but got 492 instead. [code: descent]
-</div></details><details><summary>🔥 <b>FAIL:</b> Glyph names are all valid? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/valid_glyphnames">com.google.fonts/check/valid_glyphnames</a>)</summary><div>

-* 🔥 **FAIL** The following glyph names do not comply with naming conventions: a-tamil, aa-tamil, aaMatra-tamil, ai-tamil, aiMatra-tamil, anudatta-deva, anusvara-tamil, anusvara-tamil.alt, asabove-tamil, au-tamil and 142 more.

-Use -F or --full-lists to disable shortening of long lists.

- A glyph name must be entirely comprised of characters from the following set: A-Z a-z 0-9 .(period) _(underscore).
-A glyph name must not start with a digit or period.
-There are a few exceptions such as the special glyph ".notdef".
-The glyph names "twocents", "a1", and "_" are all valid, while "2cents" and ".twocents" are not. [code: found-invalid-names]
 </div></details><details><summary>⚠ <b>WARN:</b> Combined length of family and style must not exceed 27 characters. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/family_and_style_max_length">com.google.fonts/check/name/family_and_style_max_length</a>)</summary><div>